+a) 2015 Pakistan heat wave (June 17-24) and b) 2021 Texas power crisis (February 14-19) as a i. time series of modeled indoor temperatures with and without heating or cooling effects caused by selected interventions and ii.
+Sleep time (10 p.m. – 7 a.m.) heat or cold exposure based on the World Health Organization (WHO)’s indoor minimal risk temperature guideline.
+The higher the sleep time heat/cold exposure the more potentially hazardous is the situation.

 On the cooling side, only two of the four passive strategies had a measurable cooling effect in isolation.
 Removing bedding and removing the mattress had a cooling effect of about 1°C each, while changing sleeping posture or removing clothing had a negligible effect.
 The cooling effect increases when different combinations of passive strategies are used.
 We chose the reference case as the best combination without removing the mattress (2.5°C), since that is not common in high- and middle-income countries.
 However, a more ventilated bed type, as is used in some cultures, can be highly effective especially in combination with other passive strategies.
 For the low-energy strategies, the ceiling and pedestal fan both had a strong cooling effect when operated on the high speed.
 In the tested conditions, neither fan type generated enough air movement in the low setting due to the insulative effects of bedding.
 The cooling effect from both fan types is almost three times higher when combined with passive such as minimal clothing and bedding.

-Fig. 2: Application of laboratory results to two historical case studies